ashiq24/BEENE/README.md

 ```
 ### Calculating LISI Metric with Non-linear Embedding

-Lisi is a batch effect estimation metric [Link](https://github.com/immunogenomics/LISI).
+LISI is a batch effect estimation metric [Link](https://github.com/immunogenomics/LISI).
 With the **BEENE** package, LISI metric can be calculated using non-linear embedding directly from the data.
 The class **beene_model** contains all necessary functions implemented

 An example is provided here for calculating LISI metrics from data [example_1.py](https://github.com/ashiq24/BEENE/blob/main/beene/example_1.py).
 It is explained below.